My Ignite Sofia Presentation

 Last week, we announced a call for proposals for the next Ignite Sofia evening.
 I am taking the opportunity to post the presentation I did in February this year for Ignite Sofia #1.

 For those of you who don’t speak Bulgarian, below is a short re-cap in English of my presention that night.
-Below that, I’ve shared my original slides.
+My original slides are available here (PDF).

 We had about a dozen wonderful presentations for the first Ignite Sofia event.
 You can find the videos (all in Bulgarian) on IgniteShow.